Exclusive semileptonic $B_s\to K \ell \nu$ decays on the lattice: Systematic error analysis

 \subsection{Form factor results and correlation matrices}

 In the next section we will fit a $z$-expansion to synthetic data for the physical form factors in the continuum and infinite-volume limit, generated at selected values of $q^2$, to extend our form factors to the full kinematic range.
-To this end we need to account for the correlations between the form factors at these $q^2$ values.
+Because we first extrapolate to the continuum limit and then perform the z-expansion to extend the form factors over the full kinematic range, the number of available independent reference $q^2$ values is restricted by the number of resolved parameters in the chiral-continuum limit of the HM$\chi$PT description of the lattice data.
+Since we resolve 3 (2) parameters that parameterize the continuum form factors $f_0$ ($f_+$), the number of synthetic data points we can choose is limited by this.
+We account for the correlations between the form factors at these $q^2$ values as follows.

 The total error budget can be divided into three major contributions: the statistical uncertainty, the uncertainties associated to the chiral-continuum extrapolation and the uncertainties that are estimated as a constant $q^2$ independent percentage of the form factors.
 We refer to these as statistical, fit systematic and flat systematic.
 Whilst most of the latter are estimated as a percentage uncertainty on the form factors $f_+$ and $f_0$, the contributions described in Secs.~\ref{sec:HeavyQuarkDiscErrors} and~\ref{sec:renormfactor} are determined with respect to the form factors $f_\parallel$ and $f_\perp$, which induces a mild $q^2$ dependence when this is related to $f_+$ and $f_0$.
 The resulting cumulative systematic errors for $\BstoKlnu$ are illustrated in Fig.~\ref{fig:BstoK-cumulative-errors}.
 We now provide more detail on estimating the correlations of the different sources of uncertainties at the reference values.